Chart Color Schemes

 Gayndah - Mundubbera has shown very soft population growth performance across periods assessed by AreaSearch

-As of August 2025, Gayndah - Mundubbera's population is approximately 6,755.
-This figure reflects a growth of 360 people since the 2021 Census, which reported a population of 6,395.
-The increase was inferred from an estimated resident population of 6,668 in June 2024 and an additional 105 validated new addresses since the Census date.
-This results in a population density ratio of 0.80 persons per square kilometer.
-Gayndah - Mundubbera's growth rate of 5.6% since the census is comparable to its SA3 area, which grew by 6.0%.
-The primary driver for this growth was overseas migration, contributing approximately 97.3% of overall population gains.
+Gayndah - Mundubbera's population is approximately 6,762 as of November 2025.
+This represents an increase of 367 people since the 2021 Census, which reported a population of 6,395.
+The growth is inferred from ABS estimated resident population data of 6,668 in June 2024 and validated new addresses since the Census date.
+The population density is around 0.80 persons per square kilometer.
+Gayndah - Mundubbera's growth rate of 5.7% since the Census is comparable to its SA3 area's growth rate of 6.2%.
+Population growth was primarily driven by overseas migration, contributing approximately 97.3% of overall population gains.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Based on projected demographic shifts, Gayndah - Mundubbera is expected to expand by 196 persons to 2041, reflecting an increase of approximately 1.6% over the 17-year period.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+By 2041, the area is projected to expand by 196 persons, reflecting a total increase of 1.5% over the 17 years.

 Frequently Asked Questions - Population